vaadin/maven-integration/archetypes/vaadin-archetype-jee-application/README.md

 5. CD into the `[yourproject]-ui` module and start the application:

-    `$ mvn wildfly:run`
+    `$ mvn wildfly:run` (if you generated a Wildfly application)
+   or

+    `$ mvn embedded-glassfish:run` (if you generated a GlassFish application)

 ## Please note

-This is a prototype for an official Vaadin archetype.
+This is a *prototype* for an official Vaadin archetype.
 Package names etc. will very likely change.